 Unemployment insurance is a plan run by the federal government and each state.
-The two entities as well as employers pay into this fund to insure workers who are fired or laid off through no fault of their own.
+The two entities as well as employers pay into this fund to insure workers who are laid off through no fault of their own.
 The amount of your benefit is based on your earnings and is not tied to savings, investments or funds you may have on hand.
 The amount in your 401(k) plays no role in your entitlement to unemployment, whether you cash it in or not.

 Unemployment Eligibility Rules